Psychiatric physician-related services and other professional mental health services.

-(1) The mental health services covered in the medical benefits described in this section are separate from the mental health services covered by the mental health managed care system administered under the authority of the mental health division pursuant to chapter 388-865
+(1) The mental health services covered in this section are different from the mental health services covered under chapter 388-865

-(2) The department covers inpatient mental health services with the following limitations:
+(4) The agency covers professional inpatient mental health services as follows:

 (i) Individual psychotherapy up to one hour;

 (c) One electroconvulsive therapy or narcosynthesis per client, per day, and only when performed by a psychiatrist.

 Outpatient mental health services

 (5) The agency covers outpatient mental health services when provided by the following licensed health care professionals who are eligible providers under chapter 182-502

 (d) Psychiatric mental health nurse practitioners-board certified (PMHNP-BC);

 (e) Mental health counselors;